dimfalk/netatmo.weather/README.md

 #> "&refresh_token=62361e03ca18e13802546z20|6ce2fb2490a615d58b16e874fz4eb579"
 ```

-Token expire after 3 hours and have to be refreshed again in order to be
+Tokens expire after 3 hours and have to be refreshed again in order to
-used. `{netatmo.weather}` does so in the background automatically
+be used. `{netatmo.weather}` does so in the background automatically
 without the user noticing.
 But if you’re using your access token in a
 browser session temporarily, make use of these little helpers provided: